ofiwg/libfabric/man/fi_peer.3.md

 The peer CQ defines a mechanism by which a peer provider may insert completions into the CQ owned by another provider.
-This avoids the overhead of the libfabric user from needing to access multiple CQs.
+This avoids the overhead of the libfabric user needing to access multiple CQs.

 To setup a peer CQ, a provider creates a fid_peer_cq object, which links back to the provider's actual fid_cq.
 The fid_peer_cq object is then